pouicr/docker-meetup-3/swarm.md

 ## Swarm vs Swarm mode (>1.12)

-In order to run swarm you needed:
+In order to run swarm you needed to:
 * Use an external key/value storage (etcd or consul)
 * Install docker on each node
 * Run specific swarm container

-swarm mode:
+To run swarm mode you just need to:
 * Install docker on each node

 ---